XRPLF/xrpl-dev-portal/content/snippets/capacity-planning.md

 #### RocksDB vs NuDB
 RocksDB requires approximately one-third less disk storage than NuDB and provides a corresponding improvement in I/O latency.
 However, this comes at a cost of increased memory utilization as storage size grows.
 NuDB, on the other hand, has nearly constant performance and memory footprint regardless of storage.

 For `rippled` servers that operate as validators, which keep only a few days' worth of data or less, Ripple recommends using RocksDB.
 For all other uses, Ripple recommends users configure NuDB for the Ledger Store.
-NuDB has no performance-related configuration options.
-But tuning parameters are available for RocksDB that have been used to help achieve maximum tested transaction processing throughput, and are as follows:
+NuDB has no performance-related configuration settings.
+However, tuning parameters are available for RocksDB that have been used to  achieve the maximum tested transaction processing throughput, shown here:

 ```
 [node_db]